2 Channel Amplifiers for Speakers, Mids, Highs, Motorcycle Audio & Compact Builds

 Why Upgrade to a 2 Channel Amp?

 A lot of people upgrade speakers and still run them off the radio.
-Sometimes that works okay, but it can leave a lot of performance on the table.
+Sometimes that works for a basic system, but it can leave a lot of performance on the table.

 A 2 channel amp can help with:

 The goal is not just to make the system louder.
-The goal is to give the speakers enough clean power so they can do their job.
+The goal is to give the speakers enough clean power so they can do their job without sounding weak, harsh, or strained when the volume goes up.

-If your speakers sound weak, harsh, or distorted when you turn the volume up, they may need better amplifier power.
+If your upgraded speakers still sound thin, distorted, or underpowered, the speakers may not be the problem.
+They may simply need better amplifier power.

 A 2 channel amp and a 4 channel amp are not always used for the same type of build.